stillawake17/TeamProfiles/README.md

       * `getId()`
       * `getEmail()`
       * `getRole()`&mdash;returns `'Employee'`
-    * The other three classes will extend `Employee`.
+    * The other three classes extend `Employee`.
-    * In addition to `Employee`'s properties and methods, `Manager` will also have the following:
+    * In addition to `Employee`'s properties and methods, `Manager` also has the following:
       * `officeNumber`
       * `getRole()`&mdash;overridden to return `'Manager'`
-    * In addition to `Employee`'s properties and methods, `Engineer` will also have the following:
+    * In addition to `Employee`'s properties and methods, `Engineer` also has the following:
       * `github`&mdash;GitHub username
       * `getGithub()`
       * `getRole()`&mdash;overridden to return `'Engineer'`
-    * In addition to `Employee`'s properties and methods, `Intern` will also have the following:
+    * In addition to `Employee`'s properties and methods, `Intern` also has the following:
       * `school`
       * `getSchool()`
       * `getRole()`&mdash;overridden to return `'Intern'`
     * Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.
-  * Write code in `index.js` that uses inquirer to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.
+  * The program uses inquirer to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.
     * When a user starts the application then they are prompted to enter the **team manager**’s:
       * Name
       * Employee ID